-Software such as Tableau Public and R will be used primarily in classwork, labs and class demonstrations.
+Software such as Tableau Public, Open Refine, and R will be used primarily in classwork and homework.
 R is free and open source statistical software, which is used frequently in the field.

 Course Outcomes

 Upon course completion, a student will be able to: